 ….

 In the sensing session setup, a sensing session is established, and in the sensing measurement setup, operational attributes associated with a sensing measurement instance are set.
 One or more sensing measurement setups may be established between a sensing initiator and a sensing responder.
-A sensing measurement instance is a time interval when sensing measurements are obtained, and it can be one of two methods: Trigger-based (TB) sensing measurement instance or non-TB sensing measurement instance.
-A sensing measurement instance is active until terminated in a sensing measurement setup termination.
-In the sensing session termination, a sensing session is terminated.
+A sensing measurement instance is a time interval when sensing measurements are obtained, and it can be one of two methods: Trigger-based (TB) sensing measurement instance or non-TB sensing measurement instance. (#138)(#139)